+During Covid-19 we have missed sport and particularly the opportunity to compete against others.
 Competition is an important part of sport but how are we to view our opponents?
-Without opponents, our sport wouldn’t exist.
-But how do we ‘love’ them as our neighbour rather than hate them as our enemy in opposition?
+How do we ‘love’ them as our neighbour rather than hate them as our enemy in opposition?
 Our attitude towards them can be skewed and ungodly as the world of sports encourages this hate in order to fuel our passion to win.

 14 Bless those who persecute you; bless and do not curse.
 15 Rejoice with those who rejoice; mourn with those who mourn.
 16 Live in harmony with one another.Do not be proud, but be willing to associate with people of low position.
 Do not be conceited.